-Our collaborators need the ability to define a cohort from a set of specific attributes and medical histories.
-In Composer's filter sidebar (see Figure 1) cohorts can be defined by demographic information such as age or gender, in addition to other factors deemed relevant, like smoking habits.
+Our collaborators need the ability to define a cohort from a set of specific attributes and medical histories (R1).
+In Composer's filter sidebar (see Figure 1 A-E) cohorts can be defined by demographic information such as age or gender, in addition to other factors deemed relevant, like smoking habits.
 The filter sidebar is divided into Demographic, Score, and CPT (Current Procedural Terminology; codes used to identify procedures) sections.
-Within the demographic filters, we use histograms to visualize the distributions of attributes in the patient population.
+Within the demographic filters, we use histograms to visualize the distributions of attributes in the patient population (Figure 1C).
 The histograms also serve as means to interact with a filter through brushing for quantitative attributes and selections for categorical ones.
-In addition to demographic variables, cohorts can also be defined based on the presence or absence of procedure codes in patient histories.
+In addition to demographic variables, cohorts can also be defined by the number of recorded PROMIS scores for a patient (Figure 1D), or based on the presence or absence of procedure codes in patient histories (Figure 1E).
 This allows analysts to, for example, separate patients that have received a specific surgery from those who have not.
-With each cohort refinement, a filter layer is added to the sidebar as a visual history or updated at any time.
-Composer enables analysts to define multiple cohorts can be removed from the filter history or updated at any time.
-Composer enables analysts to define multiple cohorts can either be set up independently or branched at any stage.
-This functionality addresses the need of the domain experts to compare patients of one cohort following various procedures (Figure 1).
-Once branched, the filter constraints of the parent cohort are duplicated in the branch.
+With each cohort refinement, a filter layer is added to the sidebar as a visual history of filters used and cohort size at the given filter (Figure 1B).
+Individual filters and cohorts can be removed from the filter history or updated at any time in the cohort sidebar (Figure 1A).
+Composer enables analysts to define multiple cohorts simultaneously.
+Each cohort is represented as a colored bar and assigned a unique label and color, which is kept consistent across the interface.
+Within the bar, filters are represented as white nodes.
+If more than three filters are present, they are aggregated.
+To facilitate cohort comparison (R2), cohorts can be branched.
+Once branched, the filter constraints of the parent cohort are duplicated in the branch but can be refined independently.
+This allows users to add diverging filters for an attribute that an analyst believes may influence the outcome of a treatment.
+For example, users may want to see if there is a difference in patient trajectories after physical therapy, if they have also had a steroid injection.
+To do that, they can define an initial cohort, branch it, and apply filters for subsequent steroid injections vs no injections to the branches.